andyfinnell/kalerl/README.md

 ##Build

-To build kalerl compiler just run make.
+To build the kalerl compiler just run make.

     $ make